 Course.
-As well, the candidate must have submitted the
+As well, the candidate must have submitted the mini-case assignment.

 Assessment Format: Comprehensive final exam - two three-hour exams over a two-day period with candidates allowed to take up to five hours each day to reduce the time pressure associated with high stakes exams.